sumowll/BD4H-Bootcamp/web/env-local-docker.md

 docker run [options] image[:tag|@digest] [command] [args]
 ```

-If you are interested in the detail explaination of the args, please visit [this link](https://docs.docker.com/engine/reference/run/)
+If you are interested in the detail explanation of the args, please visit [this link](https://docs.docker.com/engine/reference/run/)

 Specifically, we use: